bnordli/home/unifi/external.md

 ### Notes

-It doesn't seem to be possible to get proper mDNS through VPN, since that would need layer 2 connectivity, which is not supported on Android
+It doesn't seem to be possible to get proper mDNS through VPN, since that would need layer 2 connectivity, which is not supported on Android.

+## Windows

+TBD

+## Ubuntu

+TBD